Scrambled Eggs with Chanterelle Mushrooms & Herbs

 Method:

-2. Meanwhile, heat the oil and butter in a large skillet over medium-high heat.
-Add the rapini greens and florets, pea shoots, Swiss chard greens and mushrooms and cook until all are just tender, 4 to 6 minutes.
-Season with salt and pepper; set aside.
+2. Meanwhile, heat the olive oil or butter in a skillet over medium heat.
+Add the morels and spring onions and sauté for 5–7 minutes, until tender and lightly golden.
+Season with salt and pepper.

 Serve this earthy scramble with a salad of spring greens to complete the meal.